 So, to answer the initial question: Yes.
 It is worth listing on multiple niche websites.
 Especially if your property falls into one of the categories listed above, there are surely many bookings waiting for you that would otherwise would not have found you.
 Think of it this way: There are hundreds of niche short term/vacation rental listing sites out there, and more are popping up each day.
 That means there are millions of people visiting them and booking their stays on them – why miss out on all this potential?

 The only thing you have to do is create your listing on them, and then find a way to synchronize your bookings across all your calendars so you don’t get double bookings.
 Needless to say, Syncbnb is the best way to do both!
-If you’re interested, please register for our free beta by clicking the button below to receive an invitation to try us out.
+If you’re interested, please register by clicking the button below to try us out.